 We have

 implying that \eqref{frc} holds. \end{proof}

-Theorem \ref{TBm} establishes the special cases when unique system identification becomes necessary to solve the data-driven model reference control problem, which can be verified by simply checking the size and the rank of $ B_{\rm m} $.
-We refer the reader to the discussion in Section \ref{excitation} on how Theorem \ref{TBm} offers insightful views on existing solutions to the model reference adaptive control problem.
+Theorem \ref{TBm} establishes the special cases when unique system identification becomes necessary to solve the data-driven model reference control problem, which can be verified by simply checking the size and rank of $ B_{\rm m} $.
+We refer the reader to the discussion in Section \ref{excitation} on how Theorem \ref{TBm} offers insightful views on existing solutions to the MRAC problem.

 The weaker requirements on collected data of the inclusion \eqref{image} as compared to the full rank condition \eqref{frc} motivate us to develop a new MRAC approach that only exploits data informativity for model reference control, \emph{without} relying on data informativity for system identification.
 This solution will be the subject of the next section.